Lisboaa111/Akindo-Filecoin-Boilerplate/README.md

 # Synapse Starter (React + Vite)

-## One-liner
+**Ship a production-ready Filecoin dApp in under 10 minutes.**

-We'll ship a production-quality starter kit that gets any team to a working dApp using Filecoin Services in **<10 minutes**: create wallet, top-up USDFC, approve allowances, upload with CommP, choose provider via Subgraph, verify PDP status, and settle via Filecoin Pay—all exposed as clean React hooks + UI blocks developers can lift into their product.
+Create a wallet → top-up USDFC → set allowances → upload with CommP → pick a storage provider (Subgraph) → verify PDP → settle with Filecoin Pay.
+All exposed as clean React hooks and drop-in UI blocks.

 ## Why fund this